kamranbekirovyz/versionarte/README.md

 # versionarte

 A package for Flutter that allows you to remotely manage your app's versioning and availability.
-With versionarte, you can easily disable your app for usage with custom remotely stored information texts, show a forced update screen, show an update available screen, and provide a changelog.
+Using versionarte, you can easily disable your app for usage with custom remotely stored information texts, show a forced update screen, show an update available screen, and provide a changelog to the user about latest changes on the app.

 <img src="https://raw.githubusercontent.com/kamranbekirovyz/cupertino-refresh/master/.docs/cover.png" alt="cover_picture" />

 ## 🚀 Motivation

-Mobile application development is unique in that any changes, whether it be adding new features, fixing bugs, or taking the app offline for maintenance, requires submitting a new version to the app store and waiting for approval.
+Mobile application development is unique in that any changes, whether it be adding new features, fixing bugs, or disabling the app for maintenance, requires submitting a new version to the app store and waiting for approval.
 Even after approval, users may still need to manually update their app to access the latest version.
-This process can be time-consuming and frustrating for both developers and users.

-To simplify the app versioning process, versionarte offers remote management of app versioning.
-With versionarte, you can easily manage app versioning and updates without the need for app store submissions or manual user updates.
+To simplify the app versioning process, versionarte offers remote management of app versioning and availability.
 This makes the app development process more efficient and seamless, benefiting both developers and users alike.

 ## 🖋️JSON format